chaseruskin/verb/src/lib/README.md

 # /lib

-This directory contains the source code for the Vertex library implemented in multiple programming languages.
+This directory contains the source code for the Verb library implemented in multiple programming languages.